hanabi/hanabi.github.io/docs/beginner/delayed-play-clues-question-3.md

     - Second, it could be a *Delayed Play Clue* on a yellow 4 through Cathy's yellow 2 and yellow 3.
     - Third, it could be a *Delayed Play Clue* on a blue 4 through Donald's blue 3.
 2. Bob does not know whether this is a *Play Clue* or a *Delayed Play Clue*.
 However, since Bob has to treat all *Play Clues* as potential *Delayed Play Clues*, Bob cannot play the 4 on this turn.
-3. Since Bob cannot play the 4 yet, he should give an unrelated clue or discard.
+3. Since Bob cannot play the 4 yet, he should discard.

 </TabItem>
 </Tabs>